Equinox

 A solar equinox is a moment in time when the Sun appears directly above the equator, rather than to its north or south.
-On the day of the equinox, the Sun appears to rise directly east and set directly west.
+On the day of the equinox, the Sun rises almost exactly in the east and sets almost exactly in the west.
 This occurs twice each year, around 20 March and 23 September.
 (Note: In this article, dates before 15 October 1582 are given in the Julian calendar while more recent dates are given in the Gregorian calendar.
-Dates before 1 March 8 AD are given in the Julian calendar as observed in Rome; there is an uncertainty of a few days when these early dates are converted to the proleptic Julian calendar.)
+Dates before 1 March AD 8 are given in the proleptic Julian calendar which can differ from the dates actually observed in Rome.)

-An equinox is equivalently defined as the time when the plane of Earth's equator passes through the geometric center of the Sun's disk.
-This is also the moment when Earth's rotation axis is directly perpendicular to the Sun-Earth line, tilting neither toward nor away from the Sun.
-In modern times, since the Moon (and to a lesser extent the planets) causes Earth's orbit to vary slightly from a perfect ellipse, the equinox is officially defined by the Sun's more regular ecliptic longitude rather than by its declination.
+An equinox is defined as the time when the plane of Earth's equator passes through the geometric center of the Sun's disk.
+This is also the moment when Earth's rotation axis is perpendicular to the Sun-Earth line, tilting neither toward nor away from the Sun.
+Because the Moon and (to a lesser extent) the planets cause Earth's orbit to vary slightly from a perfect ellipse, the equinox is officially defined by the Sun's more regular ecliptic longitude rather than by its declination.
 The instants of the equinoxes are currently defined to be when the apparent geocentric longitude of the Sun is 0° and 180°.

 The word is derived from the Latin aequinoctium, from aequa (equal) and nox (night).
 On the day of an equinox, daytime and nighttime are of approximately equal duration all over the planet.
-Contrary to popular belief, they are not exactly equal because of the angular size of the Sun, atmospheric refraction, and the rapidly changing duration of the length of day that occurs at most latitudes around the equinoxes.
+Contrary to popular belief, they are not exactly equal, due to the angular size of the Sun, atmospheric refraction, and the changing duration of the length of day that occurs at most latitudes around the equinoxes.

 Long before conceiving this equality, equatorial cultures noted the day when the Sun rises due east and sets due west, and indeed this happens on the day closest to the astronomically defined event.
-As a consequence, according to a properly constructed and aligned sundial, the daytime duration is 12 hours.
+As a consequence, according to a constructed and aligned sundial, the daytime duration is 12 hours.

 In the Northern Hemisphere, the March equinox is called the vernal or spring equinox while the September equinox is called the autumnal or fall equinox.
 In the Southern Hemisphere, the reverse is true.
 During the year, equinoxes alternate with solstices.
 Leap years and other factors cause the dates of both events to vary slightly.

 Hemisphere-neutral names are northward equinox for the March equinox, indicating that at that moment the solar declination is crossing the celestial equator in a northward direction, and southward equinox for the September equinox, indicating that at that moment the solar declination is crossing the celestial equator in a southward direction.

-Daytime is increasing at the fastest at the vernal equinox and decreasing at the fastest at the autumnal equinox.
+For low and mid-latitudes, daytime is increasing most near the vernal equinox, and decreasing most near the autumnal equinox.